Racism At A Christmas Party

 Holding the book in hand Rooster began to read nonsense he felt made sense.

 People in the room began to look at each other with eyes wide open.
-Those eyes that say, “Oh my God!”
+Eyes saying, “Oh my God!”
 I was thinking, and I think it’s safe to assume others in the room thought similarly, “what this guy reading?”

 Although some of us disagreed on cop calling and what racism was or was not we all agreed that the book Rooster was reading needed to be burned.